 Tips for making your pregnancy better:

-With the birth of your baby only a few weeks away, you need to begin finding a pediatrician for your baby.
-Talk with your OB/GYN or midwife and family and friends to see if they have any recommendations for your area.
-It is a good time to ask about policies regarding after hour phone calls, nurse lines, immunizations, policies for scheduling and canceling appointments, etc.
+With the birth of your baby only a few weeks away, you need to begin finding a pediatrician.
+Talk with your OB/GYN, midwife, family, and friends to see if they have any recommendations for a pediatrician in your area.
+It is a good time to ask about policies regarding after-hour phone calls, nurse lines, immunizations, policies for scheduling and canceling appointments, etc.

 Pregnancy Week 35: Tips for mom’s partner